kube-rs/kube/README.md

 The reflector itself is responsible for acquiring the write lock and update the state as long as you call `poll()` periodically.

 ## Informer
-The other main abstraction from `kube::api` is `Informer<T, U>`.
+The other main abstraction from `kube::api` is `Informer<P, U>`.
 This is a struct with the internal behaviour for watching kube resources, but maintains only a queue of `WatchEvent` elements along with `resourceVersion`.

 You tell it what type parameters correspond to; `T` should be a `Spec` struct, and `U` should be a `Status` struct.
 Again, these can be as complete or incomplete as you like.
 Here, using the complete structs via [k8s-openapi](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodSpec.html):